 The book’s other chapters address such ethical issues as influencing human reproduction through artificial means including both fertility treatments and abortion, human cloning, xenotransplantation, euthanasia, withholding treatment on terminally ill persons with their consent, imposing treatment on seriously ill children, access of healthcare, and allocation of healthcare.
 Dr. Somerville addresses all these topics with an admirable poise and generosity of spirit, attempting to examine all reasonable positions on her topics, and seeking fair resolutions to the quandaries that result.

 The Ethical Canary is an excellent, thought-provoking book that demonstrates how tricky many of these issues are.
 One of the difficulties seems to be that we have lost some of our ethical markers and guidelines that enjoyed fairly widespread acceptance as recently as 1-2 generations ago.
 Dr. Somerville herself struggles in this book to balance her own definite views (at least on some subjects) against her openness to opinions differing from her own.
 Usually she succeeds.
 If occasionally she seems to get momentarily lost in her self-created thicket of thorny ethical dilemmas, she is still as good a pathfinder as we might hope for.
-The most dedicated intactivists will still fail to feel fully satisfied by what might to them seem an overly nuanced position designed, if not to please everyone, at Ethical Canary deserves the same sympathetic, open-minded reading which the author manages to give, over and over, to the people whose positions she judiciously explains and analyzes.
+The most dedicated intactivists will still fail to feel fully satisfied by what might to them seem an overly nuanced position designed, if not to please everyone, at least not to alienate anyone too mightily.
+Nevertheless, The Ethical Canary deserves the same sympathetic, open-minded reading which the author manages to give, over and over, to the people whose positions she judiciously explains and analyzes.